Open-source AI model for Sub-Saharan Africa camera trap species detection

 Download

-By downloading the model, you agree to use it only for non-commercial purposes and to acknowledge the model appropriately in any resulting publications, reports, or public outputs.
+By downloading the models, you agree to use them only for non-commercial purposes and to acknowledge the models appropriately in any resulting publications, reports, or public outputs.

 Updates